YUZ128pitt/Towards-OpenVAD/README.md

 ### Data preparation
 + The raw data of three datasets could be found in: [Xd-Violence](https://roc-ng.github.io/XD-Violence/), [UCF-Crime](https://github.com/WaqasSultani/AnomalyDetectionCVPR2018), and [ShanghaiTech Campus](https://roc-ng.github.io/XD-Violence/).
 + The extracted features of UCF and ShanghaiTech is from [link](https://github.com/tianyu0207/RTFM), and Xd-Violence is from [link](https://roc-ng.github.io/XD-Violence/)
 + The details of split could be found in [Dropbox](https://www.dropbox.com/sh/tc095p4s0l827vi/AABPzvLLIcRUuZ47AtQi3ESaa?dl=0).
-To create the OpenVAD scenario which mimics the natural characteristics of anomalous events, we resplit the data.
+To create the OpenVAD scenario which mimics the natural characteristics of anomalous events, we resplit the data to create novel anomaly in test data.

 ### Running environment
 Creat enviroment